openstack/python-openstackclient/doc/source/command-objects/quota.rst

 .. option:: --volume-type <volume-type>

-    Set quotas for a specific <volume-type>
+    Set quotas for a specific <volume-type>.
+The supported quotas are: gigabytes, snapshots, volumes.

 .. option:: --networks <num-networks>